Princeton University Graduate School

 Article Snippet :common schools for members of the PDS graduating classes were New York University (21), Princeton University (15), Lehigh University (12), University of Chicago

-Article Title : Princeton University Department of Mathematics
+Article Title : Princeton University School of Engineering and Applied Science

 The George Washington University School of Medicine and Health Sciences (GW SMHS for short) was established in 1824, due to the need for doctors in the District of Columbia (DC).
 The school formally opened its doors a year later in 1825.
 It is the eleventh oldest medical school in the United States and the first medical school established in the nation's capital.
 The school has more than 700 medical students currently enrolled in its Doctor of Medicine (MD) program.